Justin01Wu/webUI/src/main/webapp/tips.md

     In some browser, console.log will automatically write down which line of which file generate the log you can click on it to open related code

+## IDE
+ - Eclipse (some version) always set JavaScript build path to src\main\webapp when import a maven project, if your JavaScript is not there, you need manually add it otherwise you will get this error when click the link of  a JavaScript function:
+       "the source is not on the include path of a JavaScript project"

+     you can change it Project Explorer view, right-click the required project and select Properties | JavaScript | JavaScript Libraries.

+##  Run without a server

-##  to run your web page on your local , you have to disable some browser security setting
+ To run your web page on your local , you have to disable some browser security setting
+###   in Chrome:
-    in Chrome: you can add some parameter to disable it:
+	you can add some parameter to disable it:
         "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files --disable-web-security

     Since Chrome 49, the command is:
         "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files --disable-web-security --user-data-dir

-    In Firefox:
+### In Firefox:
         Go to about:config
         Find security.fileuri.strict_origin_policy parameter
         Set it to false